sgenoud/replicad/packages/replicad-docs/docs/tutorial-basics/sketching-on-a-plane.md

 to draw common and useful shapes.
 You can for instance:

 - sketch a rectangle, polygon, circle or ellipse
+- draw some text in a ttf font
 - draw based on a parametric function
 - draw an offset of a face